romandobra/lessbian/README.md

 # Lessbian - Debian LiveCD toram
 The power of Debian.
 Nothing more.
 Less Debian - LESSBIAN.
-Gnome desktop into live boot ISO.
+Gnome desktop, live boot.
 No bloatware.
 Fresh drivers.

 ## Motivation:
 I wanted a Linux system that: